In this offbeat Rome Italy travel guide, we’re going to go full weirdo with some unusual Rome attractions.

-The Catacombs of St. Callixtus are the catacombs that I visited. and they are located just outside the city walls.
+There’s more, the Catacombs of St. Callixtus are the catacombs that I visited and they are located just outside the city walls.
 Originally founded in the second century, these underground tunnels served as a burial ground for Christians living in a mostly pagan Rome (can you say persecution much).

 Trying not to hate on the catacombs of France because they are super creepy with those skulls laying around, but I found this site to be an enlightening journey into Rome’s history.
 That’s why I give this site two enthusiastic thumbs up and enjoyed it as one of the best ghost tours in Rome.

 Address: Via Appia Antica, 110/126, 00179 Roma RM, Italy

 Hours: Open every day, except Wednesday, from 9:00 am – 12:00 pm and from 2:00 pm – 5:00 pm.

 Tickets: Full price admission is € 8 and reduced admission is € 5.

 This is crazy, if you’re looking for more “secret things Rome” then be sure to stop by The Basilica of St Clement.
 This iconic church allows you to wind down a spiral staircase and back in time as you find some of the earliest traces of Roman art in the basement.